 Dude had no use for us once we told him we weren't planning on college and that we were enlisting.
 Seems he'd been drafted and spent a miserable time in Korea and despised the military and everything to do with it.
 He only grudgingly and with great resistance allowed military recruiters in to talk to students.
 He had zero use for me and my friends.

 Yeah, I was the strange sort of kid who read The Hunt For Red October as a hardback in '85 at age 16 before most submarine officers did.
 The kid who went to the library to read Jane's Defense Weekly and would regularly check out Norman Polmar's "Ships and Aircraft of the US Fleet" to memorize entire sections of data on our military.
 The kid who called CNN once to talk to another noted naval analyst, Norman Friedman, when he was a guest one afternoon and was told by him that my theory was a great idea.
 The kid who would read the annual reports of the Soviet threat and could identify pretty much every tank and aircraft used by NATO and Warsaw Pact forces alike.

 Sounds like Reagan's perfect ideal American boy, no?

 But at the same time I was a bit conflicted.
 Like I said, I was finding myself.
-And in finding myself, I found myself drawn to the fringes of the punk music scene and the new British Invasion of New Wave bands.
+And in finding myself, I found myself drawn to the fringes of the punk music scene and the second British Invasion of New Wave bands.
 Sometimes it was hard to play the anti-establishment tunes of the Dead Kennedys as they railed against suit-wearing stodgy stuffy Republicans while thumb-tacking a poster of a flight of A-10 tank-busters on my bedroom wall.
 Most music scenes are decidedly Liberal.
 I was reading liberal music rags like Rolling Stone.
 I would find myself wearing the combat boots and leather jacket (but not the Mohawk or the safety pin in my ear) and feeling rebellious.